 One of the first tasks I was given as designer, was to find a cool wooden flooring for an apartment of a footballer home we were designing at that time.
 Having worked previously at small flooring store in Manchester, I found that really exciting yet scary as everyone has a different view of a ‘’cool’.
 When it actually comes to choosing the floor yourself, it can be a really scary task, as there so many to chose from.
+Same with laminate

 Same as many trends, wooden flooring has it’s own very strong sector within interior design.
 I try to attend surface design every year to see what’s the new trends within flooring and walls but also it’s exciting to see all the cool tiles, wallpapers and textures.
 As it’s a new year, I have decided to chat more about wooden flooring because there have been so many trends predictions posts already, and I feel like wooden flooring been shuffled under the carpet 😉 I have previously talked about flooring in my girl’s guide to flooring and focused on rented spaces.
 There are so many exciting bits that really want to share with you.

 Within the past years, we have seen so many cool trends.
 White wash wooden flooring was I think of the strongest trend along with unfinished wood and parquet flooring.
 I personally think these don’t go anywhere yet, and still trending strongly.
 Which is good, as these effects are simply beautiful.

 |Bloomingville 2017 collection lookbook, these guys knows what flooring to pick to present their amazing furniture & accessories!|